Help rid Ireland of illegal glue traps

 Email: paicejet@parliament.uk

-Warning: These videos show live mice caught in glue traps.
-Some may find the footage particularly upsetting.
-It is shown here to convey the absolute cruelty of glue traps.
+Warning: Video shows live mice caught in glue traps.
+Some may find the footage upsetting.

 Section 42(f) of the Wildlife (Amendment) Act, 2000